Get advice and support about the rising costs of doing business on the Find Business Support website.

 1. Overview

-Once you have completed the initial selection process and chosen a potential new employee, there are some checks that you may want to make - or may be required to make - before making an unconditional job offer.
+Once you have completed the initial selection process and chosen a potential new employee, there are some checks to undertake after making a job offer conditional on the results of those checks being acceptable.

 Some checks - whilst advisable - are optional, for example, checking a potential employee's qualifications or references.
 Other checks are a legal requirement - for example, you are required to ensure that all your workers are entitled to be in the UK and take up the job in question.